 Agricultural production challenges

 Global agricultural production is at a crossroads.
 On the one side, the need to produce more food more cheaply is homogenising production systems with dramatic consequences for biodiversity, ecosystems and biomes.
-On the other, population growth, changing consumption patterns, rising incomes and globalisation are changing what, where and how much consumers consume.
-Meanwhile, global production of meat is projected to more than double from 258 million tonnes in 2006 to 455 million tonnes in 2050 whilst milk production is expected to grow from 664 to 1,077 million tonnes (Alexandratos and Bruinsma, 2012).
-The Food and Agriculture Organization (FAO) has estimated annual global production of crops will need to increase by 60% from 2006 levels to 2050 to keep pace with rising demand (FAO, 2016).
+On the other, population growth, changing consumption patterns, rising incomes and globalisation are changing what, where food is consumed.
+Meanwhile, global production of meat is projected to more than double from 258 million tonnes in 2006 to 455 million tonnes in 2050, whilst milk production is expected to grow from 664 to 1,077 million tonnes (Alexandratos and Bruinsma, 2012).
+The Food and Agriculture Organization (FAO) has estimated annual global production of crops will need to increase by 60% from 2006 levels by 2050 to keep pace with rising demand (FAO, 2016).

-Potential yield gains for crops and livestock are hindered by widespread land degradation, land scarcity, and climate change that threaten where and how much food we can produce (D’Odorico et al., 2014; Tai et al., 2014; Alexander et al., 2015; Webb et al., 2017).
-A review conducted for the Intergovernmental Panel on Climate Change (IPCC) suggests climate change will adversely affect crop yields post 2030 (Porter et al., 2014) and these impacts will vary regionally in response to precipitation variation and temperature change (De Pinto et al., 2016).
-For livestock, climate change related impacts will likely decrease meat and milk production primarily due to changing quality of forage (Chapman et al., 2012), pest/disease extent and prevalence (Nardone et al., 2010; Bett et al., 2017) and water availability (Thornton et al., 2009; Havlík et al., 2015).
+Potential yield gains for crops and livestock are hindered by widespread land degradation, land scarcity, and climate change, which threaten where and how much food we can produce (D’Odorico et al., 2014; Tai et al., 2014; Alexander et al., 2015; Webb et al., 2017).
+A review conducted for the Intergovernmental Panel on Climate Change (IPCC) suggests climate change will adversely effect crop yields post 2030 (Porter et al., 2014), and these impacts will vary regionally in response to precipitation variation and temperature change (De Pinto et al., 2016).
+For livestock, climate change related impacts will likely decrease meat and milk production primarily due to changing quality of forage (Chapman et al., 2012), pest/disease prevalence (Nardone et al., 2010; Bett et al., 2017) and water availability (Thornton et al., 2009; Havlík et al., 2015).
 Webb et al. (2017) and Bommarco et al. (2018) suggest retaining biodiversity and ecosystem services in agriculture are paramount to meeting these food security challenges.

 Meanwhile, farm systems worldwide are being homogenised in pursuit of productivity goals that are at the expense of local diversity and farm-systems resilience (Tscharntke et al., 2012; IPES-Food, 2016).
-Yet, reduction in diversity increases vulnerability to climatic and other stresses, raises risks for individual farmers, and undermines the adaptability of agriculture to meet future drivers of change (Thrupp, 2000).
+Reduction in diversity increases vulnerability to climatic and other stresses, raises risks for individual farmers, and undermines the adaptability of agriculture to meet future drivers of change (Thrupp, 2000).

 Agrobiodiversity is undersupplied

-Agrobiodiversity (see Figure 1) can be broadly defined as all domesticated biodiversity (i.e. crops and livestock) within agricultural systems plus non-domesticated biodiversity that interplay in various ways with the health and functioning of agricultural systems (Pascual et al., 2011).
-The former is declining primarily in response to farm intensification that has eroded natural capital in many agroecosystems (Chaplin-Kramer et al., 2015; Tsiafouli et al., 2015).
+Agrobiodiversity (see Figure 1) can be broadly defined as all domesticated biodiversity (i.e. crops and livestock) within agricultural systems, plus non-domesticated biodiversity that interplay in various ways with the health and functioning of agricultural systems (Pascual et al., 2011).
+The former is declining primarily in response to farm intensification, which has eroded natural capital in many agroecosystems (Chaplin-Kramer et al., 2015; Tsiafouli et al., 2015).

-Today, an increasingly constrained set of plant and animal diversity is relied upon for global agricultural production.
-Only 15 animal species worldwide account for 90% of livestock production (Villanueva et al., 2004).
-For crops, just 12 plant species worldwide provide more than 70% of all human calorific intake (Frison et al., 2012).
-Within these species, increasingly few breeds and varieties are responsible for the overwhelming majority of production (FAO, 2015a; Gruber, 2017).
-Yet, the ability to grow crops and graze pastures in challenging environments, particularly those most affected by climate change, will require adaptive genetic resources.
-Work by Rojas-Downing et al. (2017) suggests crop and animal diversification are the most promising adaption measures for climate change and this can be mooted in the context of farm animal genetic resources (FAnGR) and plant genetic resources (PGR) for agriculture.
+Global agriculture is increasingly reliant on a limited subgroup of plant and animal diversity .
+Only 15 animal species account for 90% of livestock production (Villanueva et al., 2004).
+Just 12 plant species worldwide provide more than 70% of all human calorific intake from arable crops (Frison et al., 2012).
+Within these species, a declining number of breeds and varieties are responsible for the majority of production (FAO, 2015a; Gruber, 2017).
+Yet, the ability to grow crops and graze pastures in challenging environments, particularly those most effected by climate change, will require adaptive genetic resources.
+Rojas-Downing et al. (2017) suggests crop and animal diversification are the most promising adaption measures for climate change and this suggested a role for farm animal genetic resources (FAnGR) and plant genetic resources (PGR) for agriculture.

 Figure 1: Biodiversity and agrobiodiversity are reliant on sustaining natural capital and agroecosystems.
 The various elements that comprise agrobiodiveristy are outlined.
 Adapted from FAO (2004).